abap2UI5/docs/docs/get_started/introduction.md

 * Stay updated!
 Follow us on [LinkedIn.](https://www.linkedin.com/company/abap2ui5)

 _We welcome all contributions!
 Share your knowledge, hunt for or fix bugs, submit a PR, write a comment, give us a like, or simply tell your friends how much you love abap2UI5.
 This project thrives on your support! 🚀_

+## imp
+not my ideas all here current state, evolving